sauravadiyodi/HotstarDarkMode/README.md

-#Outdated
+# Obsolete Now

-Hotstar has their own dark mode
+Hotstar has their own dark mode, they stole this XP

 # HotstarDarkMode
 Chrome Extension for a Dark Hotstar Theme